-Sailboat types and lanteen sail types of rigs and types of sail junk rig sailboat gunter rig and bermuda rig are different types of sailing rigs along with sailboat and yacht keel types.
+Sailboat types and lanteen sail types of rigs and types of sail junk rig are sailboat types.
+Sailboat gunter rig and bermuda rig are different types of sailing rigs along with sailboat and yacht keel types.

 In eastern Asia, the [ junk rig ] as used is a refined, multipurpose sailboat rigging type which, while not being effective close winded, has its efficiencies off the wind.
 The appeal of the junk rig is the ease with which it can be set and reefed, operating on the same principle as horizontal-slatted window shades.
 Originally junk sails were made from closely-spaced split bamboo or vegetable fibres, and lending itself to quick reefing with the modern junk sail having full-length battens made of bamboo, which self-stow when lowered.